sourceduty/File_Farming/README.md

 #

-> Alex: "*File farming is a theoretical programming concept model.*"
+> Alex: "*File farming is a theoretical programming framework concept.*"

 #